Equivalent modelling for the fundamental frequency dynamic variation: State-space, impedance, and power-frequency representations: Microgrid Case Study

-The state-space and impedance-based models developed in the previous section are compared in order to show the equivalence of both stability analysis methods and the impact of the frequency dynamics in the system.

-\subsection{Comparison between Impedance and State-Space Models}
+\subsection{Comparison between Impedance and State-space Models}

-The VSM and CSM are studied here.
 For both cases, the results obtained using the impedance methodology will be compared to those obtained using the state-space methodology.
-First, Fig.~\ref{fig.GFM_Admittance.Dynamics} and Fig.~\ref{fig.GFM_Frequency.Dynamics} show the response in frequency domain of the admittance and the frequency-admittance of the VSM, respectively.
-The results for the state-space method are presented in blue and the results for the impedance method are presented in red.
+The analytical models used for the comparison of this section can be found in~\cite{ZENODO}.
+First, Fig.~\ref{fig.GFM_Admittance.Dynamics} and Fig.~\ref{fig.GFM_Frequency.Dynamics} show the response in the frequency domain of the admittance and the frequency-admittance of the \ac{vs}, respectively.
+The results for the state-space method are presented in blue, and the results for the impedance method are presented in red.
 It can be seen that in both cases the modelling approaches lead to similar results.
-Results show an excellent match below 100~Hz, while in the range of 100~Hz to 1~kHz some small differences can be observed.
-These small differences are caused by the method used to identify the impedances (that is accurate, but not perfect~\cite{MIMO_Ident_issues}).
-Fig.~\ref{fig.GFL_Admittance.Dynamics} and Fig.~\ref{fig.GFL_Frequency.Dynamics} show the admittance and the frequency admittance of the CSM.
-Results follow the same trend with those presented for the VSM.
-Based on these results, it is assumed from now on that the extended impedance criterion is valid, and that the tools used in this work are sufficiently accurate to be applied to the case under study.
-An application to systems with multiple interactions between different converter-devices is also possible, although other considerations should be taken into account~\cite{Impedance-Based_Whole_System_Modelling}.
+The results show an excellent match below 100~Hz, while some small differences can be observed in the range of 100~Hz to 1~kHz.
+These small errors come from several sources.
+First, the gain of the plant at those frequencies is relatively low and, therefore, a large disturbance should be injected to measure the admittance characteristic.
+This signifies that it becomes increasingly difficult to obtain accurate results while maintaining a reasonable disturbance amplitude in high frequencies.
+Also, as the models were built using Matlab/Simulink and its SimPowerSystems toolbox, the impedance measurements were obtained using numerical methods, in which the time-step of simulations cannot be increased indefinitely.
+All these elements decrease the precision of the results.
+However, it should be noted that the focus of the paper are the low-frequency dynamics, and the system is far away from instability at high frequency.
+Fig.~\ref{fig.GFL_Admittance.Dynamics} and Fig.~\ref{fig.GFL_Frequency.Dynamics} show the admittance and the frequency admittance of the \ac{cs}.
+The results follow the same trend as those of the \ac{vs}.